What exactly telehealth?

 Are telehealth assessments an acceptable means of undertaking a psychiatric medico-legal assessment?

 Yes.
-Over the last 3 years more than 2,500 psychiatric medico-legal assessments have been conducted, particularly with those living in regional, rural and remote areas (or overseas), and for whom travel to a city location will cause undue additional stress and anxiety.
+Over the last 3 years more than 2,500 psychiatric medico-legal assessments have been conducted, particularly with those living in regional, rural and remote areas (or overseas), and for whom travel to a city location will cause undue stress or difficulty.
 Feedback from claimants who have undertaken their assessment via telehealth have reported favourable Net Promoter Scores, many expressing their preference for a telehealth assessment over a face to face assessment.

 Furthermore, telehealth assessments are now regularly used by both defendant and plaintiff clients.
 Contact MAG for further details.